Our mission and the Certificate of Sustainable Tourism

 Protecting the environment

-- All six miles of trails in Piedras Blancas National Park are situated on one 116-acre plot of primary and secondary rainforest that was saved from logging by Rainforest of the Austrians in 1992.
+- All of Esquinas Rainforest Lodge´s trails are situated on a plot of primary and secondary rainforest that was saved from logging by Rainforest of the Austrians in 1992.
 This plot is surrounded by more than 3,000 hectares of untouched primary forest.

 - The construction of our lodge in 1994 was monitored and controlled by the Rainforest Alliance, which submitted written reports about measures against erosion and pollution.